SNOHOMISH COUNTY HOUSING MARKET FORECAST

 Seasonality

-Snohomish County is now entering the early Spring Surge Phase, when both listings and buyer traffic accelerate sharply.
+We’re now entering the early Spring Surge Phase — when listings rise, buyer traffic explodes, and competition goes full tilt.

 LENNOX SCOTT